elixir-cldr/cldr_calendars/README.md

 The `:month` is July.
 Months are numbered from January being `1` to December being `12`.

-There we have it, a calendar that is based upon the definition of "ends of the last Saturday or July".
+There we have it, a calendar that is based upon the definition of "ends on the last Saturday of July".

 ### Dates in Cisco's calendar